ADVOCATES FOR ANIMALS:

 We started our research with some scoping in order for our team to gain as much knowledge as possible about the UK judicial review system.
-We partnered with UK law firm Latham and Watkins who gave us 110 hours of pro bono support.
+We partnered with a corporate law firm who gave us 110 hours of pro bono support.
 They produced an in depth scoping report which detailed UK animal welfare law and the possible angles we could look into within the scope from AFA.
 They also made some cross country comparisons which were useful for us to consider when deciding on the likelihood of certain asks progressing into the later rounds.

 We collated a list of 19 potential asks within the framework provided by AFA.
 In round one we examined each ask using our four methodologies; weighted factor model, expert view, cost effectiveness analysis and informed consideration.

 In our final extensive reports we found strong arguments for launching a judicial review for tail docking enforcement and to improve the regulatory framework for Scottish salmon.
 Each ask could potentially be very impactful.
 However, which one looks better in expectation depends on how you weigh the evidence or likelihood of certain outcomes.